 Our children were in 4th and 7th grades when they moved with me (Dija) to the States from South Africa.
 Soon the topic of preparing for college was in our household.
-Over the years we have not just had our own experiences, but from Robert’s profession as a Certified College Planning Specialist, we have seen and heard many of the mistakes and trials that other families go through.
+Over the years, we have not just had our own experiences, but from Robert’s profession as a Certified College Planning Specialist.
+We have seen first-hand and heard many of the mistakes and trials that other families go through.

-One of the phrases we hear the most is “we are so busy with work and the kids’ activities”.
-Throw in having to formulate and execute a pre-college game plan for each of your children and how you will be able to afford such a big-ticket-item (on top of the normal day-to-day stuff) and you have more than enough reason to stay awake at night.
+One of the phrases we hear the most is: “we are so busy with work and the kids’ activities”.
+Throw in having to formulate and execute a pre-college game plan for each of your children and how you will be able to afford such a big-ticket-item (on top of the normal day-to-day stuff), you have more than enough reason to stay awake at night.

 Do you recall when your kids were little how you would pose the question “what do you want to be when you grow up?”
 How did this conversation continue when the kids got beyond the age where it’s cute and a great answer was “I want to become a PIRATE!”
 Most families struggle in cultivating an environment where this question / answer evolves in an age appropriate way – and the child becomes an integral part of making the decision and have “skin-in-the-game”.